PantheonPlusSH0ES/PantheonPlusSH0ES.github.io/README.md

 [Sign Up Here](https://duke.zoom.us/webinar/register/WN_nfMfL0WSSeKGQpCG1heL5Q?_x_zm_rtaid=EQCjgh9zRKuUeZtSn58jFg.1638894828947.8b59b14e3ce9df34db6ae405a8be80e7&_x_zm_rhtaid=92)

+SH0ES paper will be posted here immediately after webinar and will appear on arXiv

 <hr />

-To come soon:
-* Dec 8: New Pantheon+ Bias-Correction paper
-* Dec 9: New SH0ES H0 paper
-* Mid Jan: New Pantheon+ w cosmology paper
+Coming soon: Mid Jan: New Pantheon+ w cosmology paper

 The bulk of the data and instructions for usage will be released upon acceptance of various papers [https://github.com/PantheonPlusSH0ES/DataRelease](https://github.com/PantheonPlusSH0ES/DataRelease).
 See that page for what has been uploaded so far.